For readers who want more details before diving in

 Q: Romance?

+Oh yes, this is a fantasy romance.
 Two characters develop feelings for each other against their better judgment.
 One of them suspects magic is playing an unanticipated role, and the other is anxious to avoid pressing that character into an unwanted relationship.

 Q: Sex scenes?